heikkipora/gitlab-radiator/README.md

 - `gitlabs / projects / excludePipelineStatus` - Array of pipeline statuses, that should be excluded (i.e. hidden) (available statuses are `running, pending, success, failed, canceled, skipped`).
 - `gitlabs / maxNonFailedJobsVisible` - Number of non-failed jobs visible for a stage at maximum.
 Helps with highly concurrent project pipelines becoming uncomfortably high.
 Default values is unlimited.
 - `gitlabs / branch` - Explicitly select the git branch to show pipelines for.
 Default value is empty, meaning pipelines for any branch are shown.
+- `gitlabs / commitAsTitle` - If set to `true` commit title used as block title instead of repository name.
+Default value is `false`.
 - `gitlabs / caFile` - CA file location to be passed to the request library when accessing the gitlab instance.
 - `gitlabs / ignoreArchived` - Ignore archived projects.
 Default value is `true`
 - `gitlabs / offlineRunners` - Report any offline CI runners.
 Set to `all` to include shared runners (requires administrator or auditor access), or `none` to ignore runner status completely.
 Set to `default` or leave out to report only on group / project runners available to the user.